 We practice every Wednesday evening at the Lord of Life Lutheran Church, 13421 Twin Lakes Drive, Clifton, VA.
 If you like to sing, you will love singing barbershop.
 For great fun, fellowship, and a real sense of accomplishment, be our guest.
-Any time is a great time to join us on the risers to see if this is for you.
+Any time is a great time to join us to see if this is for you.

 Come join us for one of our weekly meetings and see if barbershop singing is for you.
 If you like to sing, like to have fun, and want to be part of a great chorus, then the Fairfax Jubil-Aires may be for you!

-You probably have a lot of questions that need to be answered before you take that first step into our barbershop world.
+You probably have questions that need to be answered before you take that first step into our barbershop world.
 Well, here are the answers to most of them, and if you have others, then please contact our membership chairman, Aaron Watts, and let us know what other information we can provide.
 Click here to email Aaron or call him at 703-731-2764.

 WHERE and WHEN?